reignstudios/CS2X/README.md

 * Other: TODO

 ## Performance
 Almost zero performance loss.
-C# code will generate in a manner as if hand written in the target language for the most part.
+C# code will generate in a manner as if hand written in the target language in many respects.
 There are a couple key differences in the CS2X runtime / type system vs .NET
 * Structs are not part of the object system as they are in the .NET runtime.
 	* No auto boxing for value types are supported (.NET has many easy to fall in syntax performance pitfalls here).
 	* System.Object can never equal a 'struct', 'enum' or 'primitive' type.